 Do French Bulldogs make good family pets

-In terms of personality, the French Bulldog has the potential to make a great family pet.
+In terms of personality, the Frenchie has the potential to make a great family pet.

 But when it comes to health, they have a lot of potential problems.